 On the contrary, we will come to feel our own wholeness—our own individual oneness.
 Because every principle that applies on the macro level—meaning to all of humanity—applies the same for each of us personally, on a micro level.

-For now, each one of us is made up of mismatched parts.
+For now, each one of us is made up of parts that don’t match.
 On the innermost levels of our being, we have some bits governing our thinking, feeling, willing and acting that are quite nicely developed, thank you very much.
-Then again, there are other parts still in a lower state of development—and they like to have their say in things, too.
+Then again, there are other parts still in a lower state of development.
+And they like to have their say in things, too.

-We are all, each and every one of us, living in a house divided, which always creates tension, anxiety and pain.
+We are all, each and every one of us, living in a house divided.
+And this always creates tension, anxiety and pain.
 In short, that’s why we’ve got problems.